 MeshChat has become the primary chat service for AREDN® networks because it was written by Trevor Paskett K7FPV specifically for mesh communication.
-Users access MeshChat via web browser, and the service can run on the mesh node itself or preferably on a LAN-connected Debian or Raspberry Pi computer.
+Users access MeshChat via web browser, and the service can run on the mesh node itself or on a LAN-connected Debian or Raspberry Pi computer.
 After logging in by entering a call sign, you can send a message by typing into a text box and clicking the Submit button.
 The list of active users is displayed, and every message is visible to all participants on the chat service.
-Multiple Zones and Channels are supported for categorizing and separating message traffic.
+Multiple Zones and Channels are supported for categorizing and filtering message traffic.

 A copy of the message database is stored on every device where MeshChat is running.
 Nodes may have intermittent network connectivity, but as long as at least one node is available the MeshChat database remains intact.
 Once nodes come online they immediately sync by retrieving a full copy of the message database.
 If any new messages are found, they are appended to the local message database.

 In addition to the keyboard-to-keyboard chat feature, MeshChat also allows files to be shared between nodes.
 Files may be uploaded from or downloaded to the user’s computer using the web interface.
 If MeshChat is running on a radio node then the file storage is very limited, but if running on an external LAN-connected computer the file storage is limited only by the size of the disk that is allocated for MeshChat files.